© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross 20m south east of Down St Mary church is a scheduled monument protected by Historic England under reference 1014648.
 View the official record →

-Churchyard cross 20m south east of Down St Mary church is a medieval cross situated in the parish of Down St Mary in Devon.
+Churchyard cross 20m south east of Down St Mary church is a medieval stone cross located in the churchyard at Down St Mary in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014648.

 Churchyard cross 20m south east of Down St Mary church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014648.